By using Replypad, you agree to our Cookie Policy.

 Behind the scenes, you configure your email provider or service to automatically forward all email messages for these email addresses, to the relevant mailbox in Replypad.

 In Replypad, you do not need to know to which email address the email was sent, and you do not need to constantly switch from one view to another.
-Each Conversation is associated with a mailbox.
+Each ticket is associated with a mailbox.
 Each email message sent to you reaches one of the workspace mailboxes and shows up in Replypad in My Inbox or Team Inbox.
-Such a message either starts a new conversation or is added to an existing conversation.
-When you post a reply to a conversation an email is sent to the customer through the relevant mailbox.
+Such a message either starts a new ticket or is added to an existing ticket.
+When you post a reply to a ticket an email is sent to the customer through the relevant mailbox.

 Read more about mailboxes.